Oswego County, New York: History

-District representation (2020)

-Oswego County has two representatives in the state assembly, with Republicans Will Barclay and Brian Manktelow both serving as assemblymen for portions of the county.
-Barclay, of Pulaski was unanimously elected by a vote of his GOP Assembly peers to lead the State Assembly Republicans on Jan.
-7, 2020.

-Sen. Patty Ritchie, R-Oswegatchie, represents the 48th district that includes Oswego County in the state senate.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1312 sqmi, of which 952 sqmi is land and 360 sqmi, comprising 27%, is water.

 Oswego County is in northwestern New York State, just north of Syracuse and northwest of Utica, on the eastern shore of Lake Ontario.
 Part of the Tug Hill Plateau is in the eastern part of the county and, at 1550 ft, is the highest point.
 The Salmon River Falls, a 110 ft waterfall, is a popular sightseeing destination in the northeastern portion of the county.

 There are two harbors in the county: Oswego Harbor at the mouth of the Oswego River and Port Ontario on the Salmon River.
 The first major port of call on the Great Lakes is the Port of Oswego Authority dock.